SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

    :alt: Culebront Logo

-*Important*\ : To visualise the report created by CulebrONT, transfer the whole *REPORT* directory on your local machine before opening the *report.html* file with a navigator.
+*Important*\ : To visualise the report created by CulebrONT, transfer the file the *report.html* on your local machine and open it on a navigator.